xf4c70r/GameBoi/README.md

 # GameBoi

-Gameboi leverages ChatGPT and PyGame to create customized 2D games based on user input.
-It is designed to streamline the game development process by automating various stages, from generating game sprits and assets to writing PyGame code.
+Gameboi leverages GPT, Dall-E and PyGame to create customized 2D games based on user input.
+It is designed to streamline the game development process by automating various stages, from generating game sprites and assets to writing PyGame code.

 Features: